rodorad/platform-wiki-notes/"Trusted-Analytics"-JIRA-Project.md

 You can see there a list of bugs we are working on and those to be done.
 > See https://trustedanalytics.atlassian.net

+This is the place where you can do the following:
+* enter defects for platform components
+* list all open & resolved defects for the project
+* see the list of all open change/feature requests
+* create change/feature requests

 #Contribution to the project
 If you want to contribute to project to see all defects and features to be done and enter new issues you can simply sign up.
 To do so follow these steps: